-Students from Virginia, Pennsylvania, Georgia, Wisconsin and Indiana have been named 2012 recipients of the ARTBA-TDF’s “Lanford Family Highway Worker Memorial Scholarship.”
-The program was established in 1999 with a gift to the Foundation from two Roanoke, Va., highway contractors and their companies—Stan Lanford (1999 ARTBA chairman) of Lanford Brothers, and Jack Lanford (1991 ARTBA chairman), with Adams Construction Company.
+Students from Iowa, Virginia, Pennsylvania, Georgia and Indiana have been named 2011 recipients of the ARTBA-TDF's "Lanford Family Highway Worker Memorial Scholarship."
+The program was established in 1999, with a gift to the Foundation from two Roanoke, Va., highway contractors and their companies—Stan Lanford (1999 ARTBA chairman) of Lanford Brothers, and Jack Lanford (1991 ARTBA chairman), with Adams Construction Company.
+Both men are past ARTBA chairmen.

 On average, about 100 highway workers are killed every year on the job or in roadway construction work zone accidents.